 Rental Fees for Library Program and Event Spaces

 Booking Library program rooms in community library locations is normally free to those with a valid Library membership.
-Rental fees may apply for third party renters of large-scale event spaces at the Central Library as outlined in the following information.
+Rental fees may apply for third party renters of large-scale event spaces at the Central Library and Memorial Park Library as outlined in the following chart.

 Program Rooms in All Locations